 With your torch and lead sorted, keep cut quality and duty cycle on spec by managing the wear parts at the tip: electrodes, nozzles, swirl rings, and nozzle caps.

-Match electrode types to output current and gas flow, and replace on schedule—3-pack electrodes run about $21.65, so plan stock accordingly.
+Match electrode types to output current and gas flow, and replace on schedule.
+A 3-pack of electrodes is often listed around $21.65, so plan stock accordingly.
 Pair nozzle sizes to amperage and material thickness; a 3-pack of 40 A straight nozzles is roughly $17.85.
 Use factory NUTEC parts to maintain tolerances and arc stability.

-• Verify swirl ring functionality: at $15.95 each, the ring’s vortex sets arc centering, kerf width, and dross control.
+- Verify swirl ring functionality: at about $19.95 each, the ring’s vortex sets arc centering, kerf width, and dross control.
 Replace if cracked, heat-distorted, or airflow ports are fouled.

 Replacement Parts and Upgrades for Legacy Mac Tools Models